Sora Amamiya

-Sora Amamiya (雨宮 天, Amamiya Sora) is a Japanese voice actress, singer and songwriter.
-She is affiliated with the talent agency Music Ray'n.
+Sora Amamiya (雨宮 天, Amamiya Sora) is a Japanese voice actress and singer.
 After passing an audition held by Music Ray'n, she made her voice acting debut in 2012.
 She had a leading role for the anime series One Week Friends.

-Some of her anime roles include Elizabeth Liones in The Seven Deadly Sins, Aqua in KonoSuba, Akame in Akame ga Kill!, Touka Kirishima in Tokyo Ghoul, Asseylum Vers Allusia in Aldnoah.Zero, Chizuru Ichinose in Rent-A-Girlfriend, Isla in Plastic Memories, Mayuri in Date A Live: Mayuri Judgement, Sumire Yoshizawa in Persona 5 Royal, Hitomi Uzaki in Killing Bites, Ayame Himuro in Science Fell in Love, So I Tried to Prove It, and Nazuna Nanakusa in Call of the Night.
+Some of her anime roles include Akame in Akame ga Kill!, Elizabeth Liones in The Seven Deadly Sins, Miko Yotsuya in Mieruko-chan, Aqua in KonoSuba, Touka Kirishima in Tokyo Ghoul, Asseylum Vers Allusia in Aldnoah.Zero, Chizuru Ichinose in Rent-A-Girlfriend, Isla in Plastic Memories, Mayuri in Date A Live: Mayuri Judgement, Sumire Yoshizawa in Persona 5 Royal, Hitomi Uzaki in Killing Bites, Ayame Himuro in Science Fell in Love, So I Tried to Prove It, and Nazuna Nanakusa in Call of the Night.
 She also performed theme songs for various anime she has acted in.
 She won the Best Rookie Actress Award at the 9th Seiyu Awards.

 Amamiya is a member of the music unit TrySail, along with voice actresses Momo Asakura and Shiina Natsukawa.
 She is also active as a solo singer, having released four albums, three compilation albums, and two cover album as of 2025.
 Her music career has been influenced by various inspirations, including among others CD covers and foreign styles of music.